Flexible Working: A Comprehensive Guide for Employers

 What is flexible working?

-Flexible working refers to a variety of working arrangements that allow employees to have more control over when, where, and how they work.
-This includes options like remote working, part-time schedules, flexitime, compressed hours, and job sharing.
-The aim is to provide employees with greater flexibility while maintaining or enhancing productivity.
+Flexible working refers to a range of working arrangements that give employees greater control over when, where and how they work.
+This includes options such as remote working, part-time hours, flexitime, compressed hours, job sharing and hybrid working models.
+The aim is to balance employee flexibility with business needs.

 Do employees have a legal right to request flexible working in the UK?

-How can employers ensure productivity when offering flexible working?
+How can employers maintain productivity with flexible working?

-What types of flexible working arrangements are most popular in the UK?
+What flexible working arrangements are most common in the UK?

 Section J: Glossary